A Cost-Minimizing Algorithm for School Choice: A cost-minimizing school choice mechanism

 \subsection{Properties}

 Since the Index-Based Hungarian Mechanism ($\mathcal{HM}_i$) selects the ``least cost" matching, when we use preferences as ``costs" we have the following result: \begin{theorem} Given a preference profile \textbf{P}, for any mechanism $\mathcal{M}$ \end{theorem} The Index-Based Hungarian Mechanism meets our utilitarian standard of student optimal matchings.
 Furthermore, it satisfies the standard notion of efficiency: \begin{corollary} Given a set of preferences \textbf{P}, let $\mathcal{HM}_i(\textbf{P})$ be the matching produced by the Index-Based Hungarian Mechanism.
-Then $\mathcal{HM}_i(\textbf{P})$ is (Pareto) efficient. \end{corollary} \begin{proof}It follows from our construction of $\mu$ that a matching $M$ Pareto dominates a matching $M'$ only if $\mu(M) < \mu(M')$.
-If $\mathcal{HM}_i(\textbf{P})$ is not (Pareto) efficient, then there exists some matching $M$ that (Pareto) dominates $\mathcal{HM}_i(\textbf{P})$.
-But then and hence there exists a matching with a preference index less than $\mathcal{HM}_i(\textbf{P})$.
-Since $\mathcal{HM}_i(\textbf{P})$ has the minimum preference index among all possible matchings, this is a contradiction. \end{proof}
+Then $\mathcal{HM}_i(\textbf{P})$ is (Pareto) efficient. \end{corollary}

+Next we briefly examine the performance of $\mathcal{HM}_i$ with respect to strategic action.
+Here our exposition is much abridged; the reader is referred to our full research paper for a complete strategy analysis.